nkigen/nkigen.github.io/_posts/2015-03-20-another-attempt.md

 - The awesome Linux kernel
 - The interesting world of Embedded Systems
-- Formal Methods(I'm still new to this field)
+- The logically sufficient Formal Methods(I'm still new to this field)
 - Android development

 Also,